Proven-Paradox/shaper-system/Handbook.md

 * The target can move an extra Square when making default movements.
 (This does not affect Abilities that involve movement.)

 #### Hit and Run
 Once per Turn when you use a melee range Attack, you can move 1 Square as part of the Attack.
 You can do this before or after making the Attack.
+This less has [Cooldown](#cooldown) 3.

 #### Improved Healing
 When casting a Healing Ability, you may roll an additional ten-sided die.
 Remove the lowest die from your total result.